RCW9/RCW9/README.md

    Hi there thanks for dropping by.
-My name is Rachel.
+I'm Rachel

-- 🔭 I’m currently working on the Northcoders Bootcamp
+- 🔭 A recent graduate of the Northcoders Data Engineering Bootcamp
-- 🌱 I’m currently learning how to use Git and Github
+- 🌱 Carrying out Harvard CS50p Python course
-- 👯 I’m looking to collaborate on ...
+- 👯 Looking for my first step on the tech ladder
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about my dogs
+- - 💬 Owner of the goodest of good dogs 🦮🐕‍🦺
-- 📫 How to reach me: ...
--
-- ⚡ Fun fact: ...
--->